Chapter 20 : Over the Edge

 The commotion drew my parents from the living room into the hallway, but I just kept talking.
 “All this time you’ve been telling me about your Ministry job, but you just failed to mention that in your spare time you’ve been running around killing innocent people!”

-My voice was about ten times higher in pitch than usual.
+My voice remained surprisingly steady and cold, but my eyes prickled with tears.
 I turned to face my parents and finally let loose on my family words I didn’t even know I had.
 “Why did you have to pick a side?
 We would all be better off if we stayed out of it!
 But over these past few years you’ve become strangers to me, following Voldemort!”
-I shrieked.
+I cried.
 “And you only support him because you’re afraid not to!
-He just wants power for himself, he doesn’t give a damn about anyone else!
-All his Death Eaters, like you,” I pointed menacingly at Nathan, “just play around with Unforgivable Curses!
-I can’t take it anymore!”
+He just wants power for himself, he doesn’t give a damn about anyone else!”

 I had never been so rude to him before – I couldn’t believe what I was saying.
 But it was all coming out now; I was past the point of no return.

-My father roared with rage, his face a dark maroon colour, and I leapt a few steps up the staircase away from him.
-He grabbed my Cleansweep from where it leant against the wall, as if he were about to swing it at me, but then he decided better of it and threw the broom forcefully onto the floor.
+Dad’s face turned a dark maroon colour, and I took a few steps up the staircase away from him.
+He grabbed my Cleansweep from where it leant against the wall, and then threw it forcefully onto the floor.